hmxmilohax/rock-band-3-deluxe/readme.md

 **NOTE: You WILL need a HACKED/MODDED (RGH or JTAG) Xbox 360 in order to play this mod on console.
 We hope this is clear**

+First, dump or extract your Rock Band 3 game disc.

-On Xbox, copy the contents of `\_build\xbox\` to the location where your vanilla copy of Rock Band 3 is.
+Then, simply copy the contents of `\_build\xbox\` to the location you extracted your disc to.

 **Your `gen` folder should now look like this:**